 - Offer video demos with step-by-step instructions

 Warby Parker, an eyewear company created a series of short videos that answers its most frequently answered questions and happily sends links to those videos to customers who ask related questions to them via various social media channels.5 The company’s CEO, Warby Parker, summed up their position best when he said “Over half of our traffic sales is being driven by our customers telling other people that we exist and that has led to how we invest in marketing and viewing customer service not as a cost center that should be minimized our outsourced, but actually as a brand elevator and marketing channel that helps us grow.”7

 - Support Customer Service Representatives with Just-In-Time Information

 Turn your customer service team into sales and service powerhouses by equipping them with tablets and smartphones.
 Imagine if, while talking to a customer in your store location, the customer service representative could immediately access that customer’s order history and preferences on one of these devices?
 If they could match paint color, select a piece of furniture to go with an existing set or make sure that a preferred table or seat was secured for a reservation?

 JetBlue® equips each inflight crew member with iPad minis™ that provide access to its robust customer database.
 British Airways® collected all of the data from more than 200 disparate databases into a single unified data source and then equipped its cabin customer service and senior cabin crew with access to the system, which updates real-time8.
 In both cases the goal is to put the most complete, up-to-date picture of all customers possible in the hands of the people taking care of them.

-Technology can help you centralize and unify your message and platform to create a single, strong customer service channel that operates as a powerful, cohesive unit2.
 The only real barrier standing between your small or mid-sized business and letting technology take your customer service team to the next level is your knowledge and willingness to embrace what today’s technology has to offer.